OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 -Part I does not require any specialized background knowledge.
 You should be familiar with moving files around in either your Windows, Mac or Linux desktop/laptop computer.
 Other than that, no specialized knoweldge is needed.
 Part I is perfectly fine for high school students and hobbyists.

 -Part II may be fine for high school students, college students and hobbyists as well, given a willingness of some effort to learn things here and there.
 However, the documentation will guide you on this learning journey.
-The lower level software of the PetitCat project is written in C\C++ in the Arduino IDE.
+The lower level software of the PetitCat project is written in C/C++ in the Arduino IDE.
 You don't need to know these languages or environment in order to use Python with the project.
-However, we provide a very basic C\C++\Arduino tutorial which may be sufficient for most readers who do want to have a bit more control over the Arduino board coding.
+However, we provide a very basic C/C++/Arduino tutorial which may be sufficient for most readers who do want to have a bit more control over the Arduino board coding.
 We just touch upon the Python control of the project at the end of Part II, so you are not expected to have much Python knowledge in this part, unless you want to start modifying the Python files.

 -Part III really only requires some knowledge of Python.
 You do not have to be an expert developer.
 More important, is perhaps a background in AI or cognitive science.
 However, there is no real background prerequisite here.
 Regardless of the reader's background, we provide gentle tutorials on a number of topics, and guide the learner through the concepts of active inference and implementing it in the PetitCat project.